jgaye/FlaskDocManager/README.md

 A simple Document Manager with user access built with Flask and python3.
 All files are stored and managed in an Amazon S3 bucket, accessed with the boto3 SDK.
 Access rights to the files are managed through Amazon IAM policies.
-The application users are managed from an SQLite3 DB.
+The local users are managed with an SQLite3 DB.

 In this Flask application you can:
 - Register users with a username, password, and S3 user credentials.